Enrollment Rights of Students Experiencing Homelessness (SAFEH)

 A written explanation of the school’s decision regarding school selection or enrollment must be provided if a parent, guardian, or unaccompanied youth disputes such a school selection or enrollment decision, including the right to appeal.
 (Public Law 107-110, Section 722(g)(3)(E)(ii)) The written explanation shall be complete, as brief as possible, simply stated, and provided in a language that the parent, guardian, or unaccompanied youth can understand.

-If the dispute remains unresolved, the Executive Director of Student, Family and Community Support Division shall forward all written documentation and related paperwork to the State Homeless Coordinator.
+If the dispute remains unresolved, the Executive Director of the Student & Family Services Division shall forward all written documentation and related paperwork to the State Homeless Coordinator.
 Upon the review of the LEA, COE, and parent information, the California Department of Education will notify the parent of the final school selection or enrollment decision within ten (10) working days of receipt of materials.
 You may reach the State Homeless Coordinator, Leanne Wheeler, by phone at (916) 319-0383 or by e-mail at email@example.com.

 Grades and Partial Credits